A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Numerical Examples

 \section{Numerical Examples}

 All numerical examples are implemented using the finite element library Netgen/NGSolve~\cite{Sch97, Sch14} and \url{www.ngsolve.org}.
-We run all examples either in a distributed memory (mpi) parallel or shared memory parallel fashion.
+We run all examples either in a distributed memory (MPI) parallel or shared memory parallel fashion (similar to openMP).
 The python scripts implementing our specific examples and the results presented here are freely available on github and archived on zenodo~\cite{HLSvW23_zenodo}.

-We consider the following computation examples: \begin{itemize}[labelwidth=6em, labelsep=1em, leftmargin=7em, rightmargin=1em, itemindent=!] \item[{\hyperref[sec.numex:subsec.gravitywaves]{Example 1:}}] Inertia gravity waves in a saturated atmosphere without rain dynamics to test our method with respect optimal, high-order convergence. \item[{\hyperref[sec.numex:subsec.brianfristch]{Example 2:}}] The widely used benchmark by \Textcite{BF02} of a rising thermal in a saturated atmosphere, again without rain dynamics.
+We consider the following computation examples: \begin{itemize}[labelwidth=6em, labelsep=1em, leftmargin=7em, rightmargin=1em, itemindent=!] \item[{\hyperref[sec.numex:subsec.gravitywaves]{Example 1:}}] Inertia gravity waves in a saturated atmosphere without rain dynamics to test our method with respect to optimal, high-order convergence, and parallel scalability. \item[{\hyperref[sec.numex:subsec.brianfristch]{Example 2:}}] The widely used benchmark by \citeauthor{BF02}~\citeyear{BF02} of a rising thermal in a saturated atmosphere, again without rain dynamics.
 We investigate the method with respect to large gradients due to the rising thermal. \item[{\hyperref[sec.numex:subsec.gravitywavesnoclouds]{Example 3:}}] We revisit the inertia gravity wave problem, but with an initial condition of a saturated vapour density but no clouds, in order to investigate cloud formation in our method. \item[{\hyperref[sec.numex:subsec.hydrostatic_mountain]{Example 4:}}] Conservation of a hydrostatic state in a domain with a large steep mountain.
-Unstructured meshes are necessary in this example due the terrain under consideration.
-This example also includes the possibility of rain forming, if the solution deviates from the hydrostatic state. \item[{\hyperref[sec.numex:subsec.rising_thermal_rain_2d]{Example 5:}}] A two-dimensional rising thermal leading to cloud formation and rain dynamics as formulated by \Textcite{GC91}. \item[{\hyperref[sec.numex:subsec.rising_thermal_rain_3d]{Example 6:}}] The three-dimensional extension of example 5. \end{itemize}
+Unstructured meshes are of particular interest in this example due the steep terrain under consideration.
+This example also includes the possibility of rain forming, if the solution deviates from the hydrostatic state. \item[{\hyperref[sec.numex:subsec.rising_thermal_rain_2d]{Example 5:}}] A two-dimensional rising thermal leading to cloud formation and rain dynamics as formulated by \citeauthor{GC91}~\citeyear{GC91}. \item[{\hyperref[sec.numex:subsec.rising_thermal_rain_3d]{Example 6:}}] The three-dimensional extension of Example 5 as described in \cite{GC93}. \item[{\hyperref[sec.numex:subsec.squall_line]{Example 7:}}] Two dimensional squall line storm simulation based on \cite{GGD12,TMQ22}. \end{itemize}